w3f/Grants-Program/applications/glow.md

 * **Alexander Knauth:** Junior Developer
 Alex has already co-authored two notable papers and contributed to the Racket ecosystem.
 His previous work on combining types and macros is directly relevant to building our compiler.

+* **Ian Denhart:** Developer

 * **Drew Crampsie:** Developer
 Drew is an independent system developer with over 20 years of experience in designing, implementing and maintaining Internet based applications and servers with a focus on "bleeding edge" Web Apps.
 Drew is a seasoned user in non-mainstream and mainstream techs and languages (Scheme, Common Lisp, SQL, Javascript, C...).

 * **Emeka Nwanko:** Developer
 2005 Alumnus from Nnamdi Azikiwe University.
 Worked for several companies as a Field Engineer or Operations Manager, such as Schlumberger Nigeria or Northern Oilfield.
 Also worked for Satajanus Nigeria Limited as a software developer in the field of Blockchain industry, both in C# and F#, but also in Rust and Solidity.
 Also a teacher.

+* **Alexander Knauth:** Junior Developer
+Alex has already co-authored two notable papers and contributed to the Racket ecosystem.
+His previous work on combining types and macros is directly relevant to building our compiler.

-* **Ian Denhart:** Developer
+* **Noel Kwan:** Intern Developer
+Sophomore at the National University of Singapore, Noel already holds significant experience in Haskell, Javascript, and Rust.
+He also has a strong understanding of AWS systems, NixOS and even full-stack web development.
+He already developed a DSL, a chat-server application, and worked on several projects as a software engineering intern previously.

 ### Advisors and Partners